Points Rating System

-The above table is based on 6.5 point Komi and the concept "Komi is given to White to offset Black's first-mover advantage.
+The above table is based on 6.5 point Komi as the base and the concept "Komi is given to White to offset Black's first-mover advantage.
 The value of this offset is half of the value of first move, so when 6 point Komi is presumed correct, 12 points is also assumed correct as the value of first move" (+0.5 is just another way of specifying "White wins in a tie")

 In the late 1990's, statistics on the use of above table revealed that the table gives advantage to White.
-This is because value of first move is much less for amateurs than for pros(where 6 points Komi is appropriate) and clubs and salons started modifying the table.
+This is because the value of first move is much less for amateurs than for pros(where 6 points Komi is appropriate) and clubs and salons started modifying the table.

 Reverse Komi Table is a method in which the varying value of first move is fully incorporated according to the strength levels. -